cniblock/Walking-Anglesey/README.md

 ## About Us Page

 * The About us page contains useful information about the group of walkers that make up this passionate group.
-This content is created on the back end django administraion.
+This content is created on the back end django administration.

 ![About Header](images/about-pic1.jpg)